rikkeuldbaek/DadJokeGenerator_LA_FP/README.md

 <br>

-Please navigate to the ```out``` folder to see all GPT-2 generated dad jokes.
+Please navigate to the ```out``` folder to inspect all GPT-2 generated dad jokes.

 <br>

 ## **5.7.2 Results of the RNN dad joke generator**
 The results of the RNN model are quite poor.
 The model can only generate one joke of each kind ("What do you call" and "Why did the"), hence only two generated jokes are evaluated.
-From the generated jokes below, it is very obvious that the jokes lack grammatical and semantic quality.
+From the generated jokes below it is very obvious that the jokes lack grammatical and semantic quality.

 <br>